020 3740 5856

 When it comes to trusts, there are a range of options to cater to various needs.
 From discretionary trusts, where the trustees have discretion over how to use the trust’s income, to interest in possession trusts, where beneficiaries have a right to the trust’s income but not necessarily its assets, the options are vast.

-Trusts can not only shield assets from IHT but can also provide ways to protect family wealth, control assets distribution, and support beneficiaries who might not be financially savvy.
+Trusts can not only shield assets from inheritance tax but can also provide ways to protect family wealth, control assets distribution, and support beneficiaries who might not be financially savvy.
 However, the rules surrounding trusts are complex and establishing one requires adherence to specific tax regulations and legal requirements.

 If you need the advice of a specialist, find out more about our estate planning services today.